 Not that my employer, the intrepid gal reporter and amateur sleuth, minded being recognized – quite the opposite – but she was resolutely not a morning person, and she preferred to delay any non-essential conversations until after she'd had her breakfast.

 "Today," she said thoughtfully, tapping her cigarette ash into her empty coffee mug, "I need to get some writing done.
-I need to plan for the inconvenient loss of the town library.
+I have to adjust for the inconvenient loss of the town library.
 The college library is actually better, in some ways, and of course I am an alumna, but it's more time-consuming to get there, so advance planning will be important."
 She pursed her lips as she met my eyes.
 "Ah, yes," she said, "the mystery.
 Today..."
 Her eyes widened.
 "You should go see Doctor Wright.
 That's always fun."

 "The coroner," I said, to show that I was paying attention.